DASPRiD/CSRF-Guard/README.md

 have all factories registered, you can access get the CSRF token through the request object through the key defiend in the config.

+## Ignoring specific paths

+Sometimes you may want to exclude specific paths from CSRF checks, like for instance API methods.
+To do so, you can specify an unlimited number of path prefixes to exclude from CSRF checks via hte `exclude_paths` array option.
+Each request which path does begin with one of the strings listed there will not be treated by the middleware.

+This means that paths being matched by that will not receive a CSRF token in their request handlers and no CSRF cookies will be emitted.

 ## Public key providers

 As CSRF tokens are always created with both a public and a private key, the public key is, by default, generated for you